-- N600 Wireless Dual Band Gigabit Router WNDRMAC
+- N300 Wireless Gigabit Router WNR3500Lv2

-- A slide-on stand for your router
+- Slide-on router stand

 - AC power adapter (plug varies by region)

-- A yellow Ethernet cable
+- Category 5e (Cat 5E) Ethernet cable

-- NETGEAR Installation Guide with cabling and router setup instructions
+- Installation guide with cabling and router setup instructions

-If any of the parts are incorrect, missing, or damaged, contact your NETGEAR dealer.
-Keep the carton, including the original packing materials, in case you need to return the product for repair.
-See Position Your Wireless Router on page 12 for information about where to place and how to position your router.
+If any parts are incorrect, missing, or damaged, contact your NETGEAR dealer.
+Keep the carton and original packing materials, in case you need to return the product for repair.